Effects of resolution inhomogeneity in large-eddy simulation: Commutation Model Coefficient

 \section{Commutation Model Coefficient}

-A coefficient is derived for the commutation model developed in Section~\ref{sec:modelform}.
-For the case of linear convection, it is useful to examine changes in the behavior of the model as a function of the coefficient.
-As such, let $\varepsilon$ be the reduction factor for reflected energy, e.g., $\varepsilon = 0.1$ implies at least a factor of ten reduction in the reflected energy for all wavenumbers.
-Now, consider the following equation:
+Here the coefficient for the commutation model developed in Sec.~\ref{sec:modelform} is evaluated.
+In LES, the coefficient in a model of the commutator can in general be calibrated to match known statistical characteristics \emph{a priori}, based on the analysis in Sec~\ref{sec:statistics}.
+However, for the case of linear convection, it is useful to examine changes in the behavior of the model as a function of the coefficient.
+Let $\varepsilon \in (0,1)$ be the maximum allowed fraction of energy at any wavenumber to be reflected due to resolution variation.
+Now, consider the action of the commutation model defined in (\ref{eq:largekcomm1}) on the Fourier coefficient $\widehat u(\kappa,t)$, which is given by